ISC-HEI/isc-hei-report/template/bachelor_thesis.typ

 This structure may vary depending on the field of study, but these elements are commonly found in most bachelor theses.
 They are compulsory for the _ISC Bachelor thesis_.

 = Introduction
+Have fun #todo[writing your thesis!] and good luck with it !

 #lorem(1000)

 = Methodology